firebase/genkit/tests/README.md

 # E2E tests

 This folder houses some e2e tests.
-You can run them by: `npm run test` (this assumes you've already ran `npm i`), however there are a few extra steps:
+You can run them by: `pnpm test` (this assumes you've already ran `pnpm i`), however there are a few extra steps:

 1. Some tests use puppeteer framework which requires a dev build of the chrome browser.
 This is a one time setup step.
 Run